-I hold meatloaf in similar regard as I do Brussels sprouts.
+I hold pork meatloaf in similar regard as I do with these often requested bacon roasted Brussels sprouts or roasted beets.
 Formerly, I was not a fan, but I’m officially in the club and singing the praises.

 When I was little, though, different story.
 The words MEAT + LOAF didn’t conjure up a pleasant image for me, and I believed ground meats should stick to the basics – burgers and tacos.